 Deep in the cellars of the House of Clicquot in Reims, you’ll find a sea of bottles laid horizontally, still and peaceful, far away from light and disturbances.
 Inside them, the process of ‘autolysis’ is happening.

-The horizontal position slows this process of ‘self-digestion’, which is crucial to creating the complexities we so adore in our favourite wines.
+The horizontal position slows this process of ‘self-digestion’, which is crucial to creating the complexities we so adore in our favorite wines.

 Veuve Clicquot’s Champagnes are aged for a minimum of 30 months, while vintages are a minimum of 5 years.